mlswg/mls-protocol/draft-ietf-mls-protocol.md

 (In either case, the creator of a GroupInfo may recompute the confirmation tag as `MAC(confirmation_key, confirmed_transcript_hash)`.)

+As discussed in {{extensibility}}, unknown extensions in `GroupInfo.extensions` MUST be ignored, and the creator of a `GroupInfo` object SHOULD include some random extensions to help ensure that other clients correctly ignore unknown extensions.
+Extensions in `GroupInfo.group_context.extensions`, however, MUST be supported by the new joiner.

 New members MUST verify that `group_id` is unique among the groups they're currently participating in.